Img 1 Cat flea pupa without a cocoon (naked pupa).

 Protection from Predators

-Pupae are the most hardy life stage, but how much of this resilience is due to the cocoon is unknown.
-However, the silk structure does protect pupae from potential predators, such as cannibalizing flea larvae and ants.
+Pupae are the most hardy life stage.
+How much of this resilience is due to the cocoon is unknown.
+However, the silk structure does protect pupae from potential predators, such as ants and cannibalizing flea larvae.

 What Causes Naked Pupae?